What to Expect When Refinishing exotic lumbers

-Refinishing Brazilian Cherry is a unique process because it is an "exotic" species with characteristics very different from domestic woods like Oak.
+Refinishing exotic lumbers is a unique process because it is an "exotic" species with characteristics very different from domestic woods like Oak.
 To ensure you are satisfied with your new floors, please review the following natural characteristics and limitations of this lumber.
+Some examples of exotic lumbers are below.

 1. Rapid Color Change (Photosensitivity)